-- The owner or employees of the facility breached a duty of care owed to the victim
+- The owner or employees of the facility breached an appropriate standard of care

 - The victim’s injury was caused by the breach

-- The owner’s or employee’s conduct caused the injury
+- The owner’s or employee’s conduct caused the personal injury or wrongful death

 The main differences between civil and criminal lawsuits are detailed below.

-First, a lawsuit against a nursing home must prove three elements:
+First, a lawsuit against a nursing home must prove:

 - The nursing home was in a legal contract to provide care